HenryNdubuaku/HenryNdubuaku/README.md

 I had an offer from Nvidia, one of my dream companies, but went on to build Cactus in Jan 2025.
 Cactus launched July 2025, grew to 4k GitHub stars and completed 10m inference tasks across 900+ projects in 2025.
-We grew to a team of 8 exceptionally gifted research engineers from UCLA/Nokia/Google/Stanford/Oxford.

-Cactus raised funding in Aug 2025 from YCombinator, FCVC (portfolio include Slack, Coinbase, GitLab, Instacart etc.), Oxford, 6 smaller funds like Transpose (run by Garry Tan's brother), fellow YC founders, 62 tech CTOs/VP/Directors both via syndicate and directly at Google DeepMind etc.
+Cactus raised funding in Aug 2025 from YCombinator, FCVC (portfolio include Slack, Coinbase, GitLab, Instacart etc.), Oxford, 6 smaller funds like Transpose (run by Garry Tan's brother).

-Cactus is now expanding to commercial projects but I wont share details, shoo!
+Besides VCs, Cactus also gilot checks from fellow YC founders, as well as 62 tech CTOs/VP/Directors both via syndicate and directly at Google DeepMind etc.

+We have now grown 8 exceptionally gifted MTS from UCLA, Nokia, Google, Stanford, Oxford.
+The project is now also maintaiained by UCLA's BruinAI, UWaterloo's WatAI and Yale's YAA.

+Follow the journey!

 ### Core Expertise
 ![Maths](https://img.shields.io/badge/Maths-DE713C?style=flat&logo=tiny&logoColor=white)